RinteRface/shinyMobile/README.md

 - A valid `service-worker.js`.
 - A valid web manifest (`manifest-webmanifest`).
 Don't forget to change the `start_url` property to the path of your app.
-For instance, the following app hosted at https://dgranjon.shinyapps.io/rstudio-global-2021-calendar/, has the `/rstudio-global-2021-calendar/` path.
 - As a bonus a valid `offline.html` fallback, which is displayed when the app is offline.
 - A valid set of icons.
 There are tools such as [appsco](https://appsco.pe/developer/splash-screens) and [app-manifest](https://app-manifest.firebaseapp.com), to create those custom icons and splash screens, if you need to.